centreon/centreon-archived/doc/en/installation/from_packages.rst

 Centreon installation
 *********************

-In CES 2.2, there are two choise of basic configuration.
+In CES 2.2 and CES 3.0, there are two choise of basic configuration.

 +---------------------------------------+-------------------+-----------------+
 | Configuration package name            | Monitoring Engine | Broker module   |